-Both the Pfizer-BioNTech vaccine and the Moderna vaccine have received Emergency Use Authorization from U.S. Food and Drug Administration.
+The Pfizer-BioNTech vaccine, the Moderna vaccine, and the Johnson & Johnson vaccine have all received Emergency Use Authorization from U.S. Food and Drug Administration.

 STEP 1: VACCINE SAFETY